 At the beginning of My Story

 Life wasn’t always easy for us but like so many other Iranian families, we always managed to find a way to laugh, play and party.
-We had each other to rely on, there was always a family member, a parent, a brother, a sister, a cousin, a neighbour who could help or knew someone who could help if we needed.
+We had each other to rely on, there was always a family member, a parent, a brother, a sister, a cousin, or a neighbour who could help or knew someone who could help if we needed.

 Immigration